Momentum Year-Long Journey

 - On the trip, expect to be around large groups both from the Momentum groups as well as other tourist groups at public venues.

 - Medications to treat Covid in Israel differ from those used in the US and Canada.
 If someone is high-risk and comes on the trip, they need to know that the same medications that would be used to treat them at home may not be available to treat them in Israel.

 What are the Israeli government mandated testing requirements?

-What if you have a positive PCR test within 72 hours of flight departure?
+What if you have a positive Covid test prior to your flight departure?

 What are the regulations set by the Israel Ministry of Health?